kaalam/kaalam.web.automation/develop/rfc2/jazz_cpp_style_guide.md

 ### Comments

 Think doxy!
 You are creating a doxygen page, never forget that.
-Check doxygen's doc when in doubt.
+Check doxygen doc when in doubt.

 ### TODOs